rubocop/ruby-style-guide/README.md

         $ git config --global core.autocrlf true

+* Don't use `;` to separate statements and expressions.
+As a corollary - use one expression per line.

+    ```Ruby
+    # bad
+    puts 'foobar'; # superfluous semicolon

+    puts 'foo'; puts 'bar' # two expression on the same line

+    # good
+    puts 'foobar'

+    puts 'foo'
+    puts 'bar'

+    puts 'foo', 'bar' # this applies to puts in particular
+    ```

 * Use spaces around operators, after commas, colons and semicolons, around `{` and before `}`.
 Whitespace might be (mostly) irrelevant to the Ruby interpreter, but its proper use is the key to writing easily